 • Craster – check the Arnold Memorial Reserve and surrounding areas

 • Warkworth – The picnic site car park and surrounding bushes can be good as can a walk through the dunes.

 We have published a comprehensive guidebook to help you get the most out of a birdwatching trip to the coast.
 With details of sites and handy tips for each season this guidebook will be invaluable for planning your birdwatching trip.

 Also in: Wildlife Watching

 To see the breeding seabirds, the best time to visit the Farne Islands is between May and late July when activity peaks as the birds are feeding their growing chicks.

-During this time, two islands are open to the public:
+During this time, three islands are open to the public:

 Staple island is only open in the mornings and has high whinstone stacks, where nesting auks and kittiwakes jostle for space.
 There are also thousands of nesting puffins on Staple Island – but there aren’t any breeding terns on this island.